 Or perhaps he was simply compelled to leave the war years behind, put away on a dark shelf like an old hat he never wanted to wear again.

-My mom has a perfect snippet of Zen-like wisdom to explain her lack of nostalgia about this period in her life: “The past is passed; I only care about the future.”
+My mom has a perfect snippet of Zen-like wisdom to explain her lack of nostalgia about this period in her life: “The past is passed; I only care about today.”

 For me, though, the past is part of my future.
 There’s so much to learn about who I am, and what I believe.
 I’m digging for that knowledge, and hoping I’ll be a better person for the effort.